tfalba/myxx-code-challenge/README.md

 You will find all asset files in the `public` folder in the repository

-The documentation for the SpaceX API you will be using is located [here](https://github.com/r-spacex/SpaceX-API/blob/master/docs/v4/README.md)
+The documentation for the SpaceX API is located [here](https://github.com/r-spacex/SpaceX-API/blob/master/docs/v4/README.md)

 ## Completing the Challenge